Corporate Travel & Expense Policy Template

 Section 2: Travel booking process

 In the second section of our free travel policy template, we’ve included everything employees need to know about where and how to book travel.
+Make travel arrangements for your employees or let them book for themselves—either way, this template will work for you.

 - How to book travel – What is your approved process, method and/or platform for booking business travel?
 If your company use a platform to enable travelers to book within policy, include the name of your approved booking platform.
 Otherwise, write out the name and contact details of the company or person they’re supposed to contact in order to request a booking.